Trimethoprim is an antibiotic.

 There are no known risks to a pregnant woman or her unborn baby from taking trimethoprim after the first 12 weeks.

-You can breastfeed as normal while taking trimethoprim.
+You can breastfeed while taking trimethoprim.
 Trimethoprim passes into breast milk, but only in tiny amounts that aren't harmful to the baby.

 Talk to your pharmacist or doctor if you're worried.